bbsan2k/Flash1M_Repro_SRAM_Patcher/README.md

 ## Why is this tool necessary?

 Other tools do not implement bank switching for the current repros for the following reasons:
-- Bank switching is not standardized
+- Bank switching is not standardized for SRAM
-- Each repro may use its own command for bank switching
+- Each repro may use its own address for bank switching
 - Early emulators handled the bank switching differently

 This tool tries to bridge the gap for those cartridges, as it implementsthe bank switching command.